 - Lemon I serve a wedge with each bowl

 - If cooking the grains separately: Rinse the grains.
-Put the grains and 2 tsp salt in a medium pot and cover generously with water (barley takes 2.5 cups of water to 1 cup of broth; if cooking barley separately but adding to soup later, use just 2 cups).
+Put the grains and 2 teaspoon salt in a medium pot and cover generously with water (barley takes 2.5 cups of water to 1 cup of broth; if cooking barley separately but adding to soup later, use just 2 cups).
 Bring to a boil, lower heat to maintain a simmer, and cook until the grains are tender to the bite; in the case of barley, this will take 40-50 minutes, but more delicate grains like quinoa will require only 15.
 Drain and set aside.

 - If cooking the grains in the soup, proceed according to instructions and add the grains after you've added the broth.